 Aerosolized mold spores can travel and contaminate virtually any surface.
 Mold often develops and spreads without notice and can be difficult to detect in hidden areas, on hard-to-reach surfaces, or within unused spaces.
 By collecting test samples from the building structure, an expert can potentially uncover hidden mold growth that could have been easily overlooked otherwise and left to get worse.
 If left unaddressed, hidden fungal growth can spread and lead to a major contamination with extensive property damage and potential health implications.

-While mold testing is a very important tool in the discovery process, it may not always be necessary.
+While mold testing is an important tool in the discovery process, it may not always be necessary.
 Oftentimes, when there is visibly apparent or obvious, widespread mold growth — the industry standard is removal under containment and in accordance to specific remediation protocols.
-In other cases, mold testing might be a critical step in gaining a full understanding of the mold situation, so it can be properly addressed.
+In other cases, mold testing might be a critical step in fully understanding the mold situation, so it can be properly addressed.

 - Detecting musty odors with no visibly apparent source?